 Weaving the Cradle.
 Book available on Amazon in April 2017.

 Rova, M. & Haddow, S. (2017).
-Moving Bodies: Dyadic and Group Explorations in Perinatal Dance Movement Psychotherapy.
+Moving Bodies: Dance Movement Psychotherapy Groups for Mothers and Babies in Inpatient and Outpatient Perinatal Mental Health Services.
 In Celebi, M. Weaving the Cradle.
 London: Jessica Kingsley Publishers.